C.S. Lewis’ Critique of Scientific Knowledge by Thomas Storck

 Being and Bunk.

-Apropos of everything: Because Heidegger forsook his early roots in Thomistic [objective] Christian philosophy, the unapologetic Nazi who enjoyed philosophy was forced to create a new and eccentric philosophical superstructure [undecipherable and irrelevant to most human beings] to dodge the consequent existential void.
-It was necessary because his system toppled the Holy Trinity and so… Read More Being and Bunk.
+Apropos of everything: Because Martin Heidegger forsook his early roots in Thomistic [objective] Christian philosophy, the unapologetic Nazi who enjoyed philosophy was forced to create a new and eccentric philosophical superstructure [undecipherable and irrelevant to most human beings] to dodge the consequent existential void.
+It was necessary because his system toppled the Holy Trinity in… Read More Being and Bunk.

 The Faustian Face of Modern Science